ahmediqbg/ahmediqbg.github.io/resume.markdown

 -   Malware removal, software installation and configuration.
 -   Working with small electronics and laptops in-depth, part lookups by product ID numbers, troubleshooting.
 -   The reason that my employment length at this job is so short is twofold.
-  - I had my Sophomore year of college after, and
+  - I had my Sophomore year of college after.
   - My mom was terminally ill.

 ### Private Tutor, Wyzant